ARM-software/SCP-firmware/module/noc_s3/doc/noc_s3.md

 Example: To get offset of the C2, the user will access the table using node type 4 and Id 2.
 Table[4][2] will give offset of C2.

+# PSAM Programming

+Programmable System Address Map feature in NoC S3 allows configurable address map for address‑based routing from each upstream interface to the corresponding downstream interfaces.

+The module can program PSAM in the following ways.

+1) Static mapping with the information passed through module config.
+It is expected that the statically mapped regions will not change during the runtime.
+Their context is handled by the module.

+2) Mapping/Unmapping requested through the APIs exposed by the module.
+These APIs are expected to be used by the modules that will change the mapping during the runtime and modules will do additional steps such as mapping peripheral base in the address translation unit before calling the API.
+For this reason, the module will maintain the context for the blocks that it is managing.